 It was on a trip home to Taiwan that we stumbled across the Shuili Snake Kiln, a historic kiln built in 1927.
-It gets its name because of its long, snake-like shape built into a hillside—just shy of 100 feet long.
+It gets its name because of its long, snake-like shape built into a hillside — just shy of 100 feet long.
 Unlike modern kilns, which operate by gas and electric, the Snake Kiln uses the traditional method of burning wood.
-The ashes from the burning wood fall into the pottery and give it rich color variations and a more rustic look.
+The ash produced as part of the process falls into the pottery, creating rich color variations and a more rustic look.

 Why history (and tradition) matter to us.

-Seeing this process in action was a lightbulb moment for me.
+Seeing this process in action was an epiphany for me.
 Why?
 Aerangis began with a memory of my grandfather’s garden in Taiwan.
 Having the jars for our scented candles created by a Taiwanese kiln steeped in tradition seemed like a poignant way to honor our brand’s roots.
-It’s a forgotten part of Taiwanese culture that we would like to re-introduce the world to.
+It’s a forgotten part of Taiwanese culture that we would like to re-introduce to the world.